 Intellectual property is among a company’s most important asset, and protecting key information or inventions that have value to others who don’t use them is critical to a business’ success.
-As a renowned Houston business law firm adept in counseling and representing a range of businesses, our legal team at Hendershot, Cannon & Hisey, P.C. helps clients navigate the pathways for effectively protecting their ideas, investments and proprietary intellectual property through legal protections such a copyrights and trademarks.
+As a renowned Houston business law firm adept in counseling and representing a range of businesses, our legal team at Hendershot Cowart P.C. helps clients navigate the pathways for effectively protecting their ideas, investments and proprietary intellectual property through legal protections such a copyrights and trademarks.
 We also help businesses defend and enforce their property rights and interests when protections are violated.

 Protecting Intellectual Property

 Whether you are an entrepreneur, start-up, or an established business, proactive protection of intellectual property is vital to laying the groundwork for future success.
 Because every business is different and objectives unique, protecting the ideas or inventions which make your company unique, and which provide an economic benefit, will depend on the type of intellectual property you have.